What Must You Disclose When Selling Gold Coast Property?

 The long-term trust built by honesty is an invaluable, often unquantified asset.
 A buyer who feels fully informed, even about minor issues, is more likely to proceed confidently and less likely to pursue action after settlement.
 This positive experience can also contribute to your agent’s reputation.

-Finally, you might not always hear how a good agent can help frame disclosures positively.
+Finally, you may not always hear how a good agent can help frame disclosures in a positive light.
 Instead of just stating a past problem, they can highlight the solution and the improved condition.
 For example, “The property experienced a leak in 2020, fully repaired under insurance with a 10-year warranty, resulting in upgraded plumbing.”
 This approach turns a potential negative into a testament to property improvement.

 You Do Not Have to Tackle This Alone